instill-ai/python-sdk/README.md

 ```

 > [!NOTE]
-> Remember to call `client.close()` at the end of script to release the channel, or the main thread will not exit
+> Remember to call `client.close()` at the end of script to release the channel and the underlying resources

 If you have not set up `Instill VDP` or `Instill Model`, you will get a warning like this: